-We draw attention to Note 1 in the financial statements, which indicates that the Company incurred a net loss of \$1,373,642 during the year ended 30 June 2020, and as of that date, the Group's current liabilities exceeded its current assets by \$931,557.
+We draw attention to Note 1 in the financial statements, which indicates that while the Group realised a net profit of \$4,113,622 during the year ended 30 June 2021.
+This included a non-cash gain on the extinguishment of the finance facility of \$4,862,430.
+Operating cash outflows for the period were \$508,429.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.